 When cascaded PCA85132 are synchronized, they can share the backplane signals from one of the devices in the cascade.
-Such an arrangement is cost-effective in large LCD applications since the backplane outputs of only one device need to be through-plated to the backplane electrodes of the display.
-The other PCA85132 of the cascade contribute additional segment outputs but their backplane outputs are left open-circuit (see Figure 34 on page 46).
+Such an arrangement is cost-effective in large LCD applications since the backplane outputs The other PCA85132 of the cascade contribute additional segment outputs.
+The backplanes can either be connected together to enhance the drive capability or some can be left open-circuit (such as the ones from the slave in Figure 35) or just some of the master and some of the slave will be taken to facilitate the layout of the display.